-Today we will teach you a quick recipe for hummingbird feeder.
+Today we will teach you a quick recipe for hummingbird feeders.
 As we all know hummingbirds are some of the smallest birds in the world.
 The most interesting thing is their wings’ flapping speed, which can reach up to 15 times per second.
 They require a lot of calories to maintain their momentum with this flapping speed.
 Hummingbirds fulfill this need by feeding every 10 to 15 minutes.
 They visit 1000 to 2000 flowers daily to get the nectar to satisfy their speedy metabolism, which becomes very difficult for them during the off flowering season.

 You can help these little hardworking fellows by providing them the artificial nectar.
 This sweet nectar treat can easily be made at home with a few simple ingredients.
-As a reward, you can see the hummingbirds eating your homemade nectar and increasing your backyard beauty.
+As a reward, you can see the hummingbirds eating your homemade nectar and increasing your garden’s beauty.

 - Refined white sugar

 - Take a cup of boiling water, and ¼ cup refined sugar, and mix them in the bowl.
 Stir the solution with the spoon until no sugar crystal is left behind.

 - Fill your hummingbird feeder and hang it outside at an ideal location.

 - Don’t use honey and natural raw sugar as it can promote fungal growth, which can become deadly after mixing with nectar.

 - Don’t add the red dye to your nectar feeder, as it can cause liver infections in hummingbirds.

 - Check the feeder before filling, and clean it thoroughly if you found any mold.

 Watch video on Easiest hummingbird feeder recipe